RootCX

 Your agent uses the platform's built-in tools, governed by the same RBAC policies as human users:

-• query_data -- read records from any entity across any app.
+• query_data -- read records from any entity.
+Supports cross-app reads with the app parameter.

-• mutate_data -- create, update, or delete records.
+• mutate_data -- create, update, delete, or bulk_create records.
+Supports cross-app writes with the app parameter.

 • describe_app -- inspect the data model of an app.